larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/plan.md

 course_id: dm510-25
 ---

-Note that the information on this page may be subject to changes during the run of the semester.
+The information on this page may be subject to changes during the run of the semester.
 ### Lectures

 {: .table .table-striped}